 After about 20 minutes, try getting out of bed.
-You can go into another room and sit in a comfortable chair and read, listen to music, play a repetitive game like Sudoku, or do relaxation exercises.
+You can go into another room and sit in a comfortable chair and read, relax under a weighted blanket, listen to music, play a repetitive game like Sudoku, or do relaxation exercises.
 Avoid turning in the TV or staring at your phone screen as these can give off brain-stimulating blue light.
 And avoid eating or drinking anything besides water.
 When you begin to feel drowsy, head back to bed and try again.

 Nearly 70 million Americans have insomnia — difficulty falling asleep at bedtime, or waking during the night unable to fall asleep.
 Sleep deprivation can also have long-term medical and mental repercussions.
 But you don’t have to be a slave to sleeplessness.

 “There’s so much you can do to sleep better at night and it all starts with analyzing it, taking a deeper look at the trends, and thinking about the things you do that can help you and are hurting your sleep,” says Dr. Pietro Luca Ratti, a sleep expert and neurologist for WhatASleep.